-We finished our day at the International Bazaar, a collection of shops, food vendors and stages that offer shopping, flavors and entertainment from around the world.
+Our day ended at the International Bazaar, a collection of shops, food vendors and stages that offer shopping, flavors and entertainment from around the world.
 It was conveniently close to the gate where we entered and definitely had a bazaar atmosphere.

-If you’re driving to the Minnesota State Fair, don’t be deluded and think it’s simple to get a parking spot on the fairgrounds.
+If you’re driving to the Great Minnesota Get Together don’t be deluded and think it’s simple to get a parking spot on the fairgrounds.
 Sure, there are tons of spots available, but the number of attendees outnumbers them by far.
 If you’re driving, this is a case where close enough is good enough.

 The fair offers an impressive Park and Ride system so you can leave your car in a paid lot and take a stress-free shuttle in.
 Shuttles leave about every 20 minutes.